What do admin fees pay for?

 The cost of time and resource will depend on the size and scope of the broker you are dealing with.

-Another important factor that contributes to the admin fee is the broker membership to the British Vehicle Rental and Leasing Association.
-This membership ensures that your broker will adhere to a very specific code of conduct, which we will talk about in a bit.
+Another cost that contributes to the admin fee is the membership to the British Vehicle Rental and Leasing Association (BVRLA).
+If your broker has membership to this association then it is an added assurance that your broker is adhering to a very specific code of conduct.

-Many sales people are keen to secure the deal, but don’t pay close attention to details after the sale has been concluded.
-In our experience, customers have appreciated having a dedicated customer service/admin team who can process their order efficiently, but you can’t get that level of experience for free I’m afraid.
+It’s true that many sales staff are just keen to secure a deal and don’t pay close attention to the details once the agreement has been signed.
+In our experience, customers appreciate having a dedicated customer service or admin team who are able to process an order efficiently.
+Unfortunately, that level of service and experience is not something that comes for free.

 What’s the Financial Conduct Authority?

-If you go through an FCA regulated company then you can be sure that you are dealing with a broker who has up-to-date training and all the essential knowledge when it comes to financing deals.
+If you go through an FCA-regulated company then you can be sure you are working with a team that has the most up-to-date training and relevant knowledge when it comes to making any finance arrangements.

 What is the British Vehicle Rental and Leasing Association?

 The British Vehicle and Rental Leasing Association (BVRLA) is a body which ensures that all its members adhere to a very specific code of conduct.
 This includes:

 If your vehicle broker is a member of the BVRLA then you can be reassured their priority is to ensure your needs as their customer comes first.